Exposition des produits de l'industrie française: Napoleonic era

 The exhibitions that followed the first exposition were always strictly for French products, and were increasingly successful.

 2nd exposition (1801)

 The Minister of the Interior, Jean-Antoine Chaptal, sent his recommendation for another industrial exposition to the three consuls on 22 Brumaire Year IX (13 November 1800).

 After the continental peace seemed assured, on 13 Ventôse Year IX (4 March 1801) the first consul (Napoleon) ordered another exposition for the 5 last days of year IX (1801).

 This exhibition was much more brilliant than the first, with more competitors and higher quality exhibits.

-The second exhibition was organized in the square courtyard of the Louvre.
+The second exhibition was organized in the square courtyard of the Louvre Palace.

-It was held from September 19–25 1801.
+It was held from September 19–25, 1801.